niscy-eudiw/eudi-srv-web-walletdriven-signer-qtsp-java/docs/rqes-walledriven.md

 **Before initiating the credential listing or signing operation, the Wallet must authenticate itself to the QTSP.
-In this signature flow, it is assumed that both the wallet and the external component (SCA) have been previously registered with the QTSP.**
+In this signature flow, it is assumed that the wallet has been previously registered with the QTSP.**

 To initiate user authentication with the QTSP (Service Authentication